Guardian angel: Angels as guardians

 According to Aquinas, "On this road man is threatened by many dangers both from within and without, and therefore as guardians are appointed for men who have to pass by an unsafe road, so an angel is assigned to each man as long as he is a wayfarer."
 By means of an angel, God is said to introduce images and suggestions leading a person to do what is right.

 Saints and their angels

 Father Giovangiuseppe Califano recounted how, one day, a newly appointed bishop confessed to Pope John XXIII "that he could not sleep at night due to an anxiety which was caused by the responsibility of his office".
 "The pope told him, 'You know, I also thought the same when I was elected pope.
 But one day, I dreamed about my guardian angel, and it told me not to take everything so seriously.'"
 Pope John attributed the idea of calling Second Vatican Council to an inspiration from his guardian angel.

-Saint Gemma Galgani, a Roman Catholic mystic, stated that she had interacted with and spoken with her guardian angel.
+Saint Gemma Galgani, a Catholic mystic, stated that she had interacted with and spoken with her guardian angel.
 Saint Pio of Pietrelcina was known to instruct his parishioners to send him their guardian angel to communicate a trouble or issue to him when they could not travel to get to him or another urgency existed.